 Existing lock-in fees must be placed on the ballot for reaffirmation every two (2) years following the adoption of the fee.
-Such fees can only be cancelled with a sixty percent (60%) vote in opposition to the continuation of the fee, with a least twenty (20%) of the Associated Students' Membership voting.
+If a fee is put on the ballot to be reaffirmed, such fees can only be reaffirmed with a fifty percent plus 1 (50%+1) vote in support to continuation of the fee, with at least twenty percent (20%) of the Associated Students' Membership voting.